Building a Custom Window Cornice

-Hello my friends, we are entering week 2, ORC Fall 2019: Adding a Cornice.
+Hello my friends, we are entering week 2, ORC Fall 2019: Building a Custom Window Cornice.
 Check out this easy DIY that will instantly dress up any window.

 This season for the Fall 2019 ORC we will be completing our Master Closet, which is directly off of our Master Bathroom that we completed this past Spring.
 That challenge plus our recent Master Bedroom Renovation just left us excited to finish up the Master On-Suite.
-Week 2 is all about ORC Fall 2019: Adding a Cornice above our window in the closet.
+Week 2 is all about ORC Fall 2019: Building a Custom Window Cornice above our window in the closet.

 WEEKS AT A GLANCE:

 Just in case you maybe wondering exactly what is the ORC aka The One Room Challenge here is the full scoop.
 This event was started by Linda Weinstein @ Calling It Home and is hosted twice a year, in April and October for the past 16 seasons.
 The ORC has hosted over 300 interior designers & home decor bloggers, that have joined together in this challenge to makeover one room in their own homes.
 The participants have a total of six weeks, from start to finish, to complete a full room transformation.
 Over 3,500 rooms have been transformed through the One Room Challenge to date, and many spaces have been recognized and featured by several prestigious sites seen here: